MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Quoting_Rules.md

 Quotation marks are also used to create a _here-string_.
 A here-string is a single-quoted or double-quoted string in which quotation marks are interpreted literally.
 A here-string can span multiple lines.
-All the lines in a here-string are interpreted as strings, even though they are not enclosed in quotation marks.
+All the lines in a here-string are interpreted as strings, even though they're not enclosed in quotation marks.

 In commands to remote computers, quotation marks define the parts of the